DataGloria/HTT_Documentation/README.md

 ### Data Sources
  The primary source of Data used here is a csv file of an hypothetical company called Parch and Posey

+### Tools Used

+- Microsoft Excel for Data Cleaning and Analysis [Download Here](https://www.xyz.com)
+- SQL- Strutured Query Language for Data Query
+- PowerBi for Visualizaion